 Peter Sallis also gives an excellent performance as Penley.
 I think this is the only thing apart from 'Last of the Summer Wine' that I've ever seen Peter Sallis is in and it makes me want to find dig out other things he's done.
 Perhaps Toby Hadoke can help me?
 [Pops off to Twitter for a moment.]
 Penley has abandoned Clent's team and fled to the wilds shacking up with Storr (Angus Lennie), who is an anti-science man.
 Storr is destined to meet a sticky end.
 Penley, forced to go back to Clent due to Jamie's injuries, will end up winning the computer v humans argument.

 There's a nice little scene at the end between Penley and Clent where their obvious friendship comes through and Penley gives Clent the nudge he needs to reset himself back to 'normal'.
 It nicely played.

 Clent's closest colleague, Miss Garrett (Wendy Gifford) tries throughout to stay committed to the computer and Clent.
 She defends Clent to Penley and the Doctor.
 She's dressed, like everyone in this story, in a late-60s version of future fashion.
-If anything dates this story it is the combination of the fashion.
+If anything dates this story it is the combination of the fashion and the clunky size of the computers.
 But I'm afraid I developed a little crush on Miss Garrett/Wendy Gifford, which I'm sure you don't need to know.